Guidance for UK businesses on rules for selling services to Sweden.

 If you need to take action to secure the recognition of your professional qualification in Sweden, these sources can help you:

-- Swedish NARIC, the information centre for the academic and professional recognition of qualifications
+- Swedish NARIC, the information centre for the recognition of qualifications

 - Sweden Point of Single Contact